AFGHAN CLIENT RESOURCES

 NOTICE: The United States immigration system is facing system-wide backlogs and delays in processing applications.
 Resettlement agencies and immigration attorneys across the country are facing a significant number of pending cases and increased processing times.
 We strongly urge Afghan clients to consult with an immigration attorney, as well as utilize the resources on this page for their asylum application or pending SIV application.

 Update on the proposed Afghan Adjustment Act: IILA is calling on Congress to pass the Afghan Adjustment Act, which would allow Afghans on humanitarian parole to adjust their status to permanent residence (green cards) without applying for asylum.
 We currently don’t know whether this will pass or when it may take effect.
-Our current understanding is that Afghan clients should submit their application for asylum within one year of arrival in the country.
+More information here.

 PRO BONO (FREE) & LOW-COST LEGAL SERVICES